CoryNull/gold/README.md

 What is this?

 It's a high level abstraction app framework, written in C++.
 It uses simple objects to carry out various tasks in a simple data driven development.
-Making really fast video games or HTTP web services can be organically and quickly developed, and both sub systems are split accordingly, and they'll both share the same base.
+Making fast video games or HTTP web services can be organically and quickly developed, and both sub systems are split accordingly, and they'll both share the same base.
 You can make a game server that uses the same code base as the game.
 Or a website that talks to a game, or vice-versa.
-What this framework can do right now is still basic but it can already do great things.
-With more additions and ideas coming down the road.
+More additions and ideas coming down the road.

 What's in the box?
 * RAII Objects/Lists